In 2022, Guru Govind Singh Jayanti falls on Sunday, 09 January 2022.

 Guru Govind Singh was the

 10th Sikh Guru of Nanak.
-He was born at Patna, Bihar, India on December 22,
+He was born in Patna, Bihar, India on December 22,

 1666.
 The annual celebration of the Guru's birthday is based on the Nanakshahi calendar.
 They